Education Jobs

 ICT Support Assistant (School)

-Openings: 1 Location: Nairobi – Roysambu (TRM Drive / Lumumba Dr) Overview: Our client is digitizing classroom delivery across two computer labs and mobile AV carts.
-You’ll be the friendly face who keeps lessons starting on time, projectors working, logins ready, and printers supplied.
-Expect a ticket queue with simple fix-first guides, plus a chance to standardize images for student PCs.
-Teachers appreciate clear, non-technical explanations; students need calm guidance when things fail mid-lesson.
-If you like solving little technical puzzles and documenting fixes others can follow, you’ll make an immediate impact.
+Openings: 1 Location: Nairobi – Roysambu (TRM Drive / Lumumba Dr) Overview: Classroom tech works best when someone is quietly keeping everything running.
+As an ICT Assistant, you’ll be that friendly presence ensuring lessons start on time, projectors display correctly, printers have paper, and student logins are ready.
+Your work directly enables teachers to teach and students to learn without disruption.
+Our client is looking for someone calm under pressure, detail-oriented, and willing to solve small technical puzzles with patience.
+You’ll manage a ticket queue, follow simple “fix-first” guides, and standardize images for student PCs, making the environment predictable and efficient.
+Expect daily hands-on tasks like checking AV equipment, replacing cables or toners, imaging PCs, managing permissions, and setting up computer labs for classes.
+Teachers value clear, non-technical explanations, and students need calm guidance when issues arise mid-lesson.
+The role also involves documenting fixes, so the next person can follow your steps without repeated troubleshooting.
+Clear notes, organized workflows, and proactive maintenance are as important as technical skill.
+Over time, you’ll gain practical experience in ICT support, lab management, and training users, building a strong foundation to progress from ICT Assistant to Technician and eventually School ICT Officer.
+For someone who enjoys problem-solving with impact, this role is both hands-on and highly rewarding.
 Key Responsibilities: - Daily projector/AV checks; replace cables/toners. - Image student PCs; manage logins and simple permissions. - Support computer class setups; tidy labs.
 Education & Experience: - Diploma in ICT/IT Support; 0–2 years.
 Skills: - Troubleshooting, ticket notes, customer service, LAN/printing basics.
 KPIs: - Lesson starts on time, ticket resolution time, device uptime, and teacher feedback.
 Compensation (Kenya): - Base: KES 56,000–78,000. - Exam-season premium: +8% during KCSE/IGCSE exam weeks for extended coverage.
 Client estimates; offers vary with imaging/scripting familiarity and ability to train teachers briefly before lessons.
 Benefits: - Medical, data stipend, training.
 Growth Path: - ICT Assistant → ICT Technician → School ICT Officer.

 K sh 56,000 – 78,000 gross / month